Electronic cigarette: Related technologies

-In December 2013 Japan Tobacco launched Ploom in Japan.
-In January 2016 they launched Ploom TECH that produces a vapor from a heated liquid that moves through a capsule of granulated tobacco leaves.
-In 2016 British American Tobacco (BAT) released its own version of the heat but not burn technology called glo in Japan and Switzerland.
+In December 2013, Japan Tobacco launched Ploom in Japan.
+In January 2016, they launched Ploom TECH that produces a vapor from a heated liquid that moves through a capsule of granulated tobacco leaves.
+In 2016, British American Tobacco (BAT) released its own version of the heat but not burn technology called glo in Japan and Switzerland.
 It uses tobacco sticks rather than nicotine liquid, and does not directly heat or burn tobacco.
 Heated tobacco products were first introduced in 1988, but were not a commercial success.

-BLOW started selling e-hookahs, an electronic version of the hookah, in 2014.
+BLOW started selling e-hookahs, an electronic version of the hookah in 2014.
 The handle of each hose for the e-hookah contains a heating element and a liquid, which produces vapor.
 Gopal Bhatnagar, based in Toronto, Canada, invented a 3D printed adapter to turn a traditional hookah into an e-hookah.
 It is used instead of the ceramic bowl that contains shisha tobacco.
 Rather than the tobacco, users can insert e-cigarettes.

+Vaping of drugs other than nicotine

+Some vape pens, generally not referred to as "e-cigarettes", contain cannabis derivatives instead of nicotine and tobacco derivatives.
+Some cannabis pens, known as "dab pens", contain cannabis extracted using butane as solvent ("butane hash oil").
+Other vaporizers contain e-liquid made with pure THC, and they generally resemble conventional e-cigarettes.
+A 2020 study shows that one third of teenagers engaged in conventional, tobacco vaping also engage in THC vaping.

 KanaVape is an e-cigarette containing cannabidiol (CBD) and no THC.
 Several companies including Canada's Eagle Energy Vapor are selling caffeine-based e-cigarettes instead of containing nicotine.
+Some e-cigarettes marketed as being "nicotine-free" have been found to instead contain the nicotine analogue 6-methylnicotine, which is more potent and may be more addictive than nicotine itself.

+More broadly, vape pens and e-liquids have become increasingly widely used as a delivery mechanism for a wide variety of illicit and designer drugs.
+These can include stimulants such as methamphetamine and cocaine, opioids such as fentanyl analogs and nitazenes, a wide variety of synthetic cannabinoids as well as semi-synthetic cannabinoids derived from THC, sedatives including benzodiazepines like etizolam as well as etomidate and methaqualone, psychedelics such as NBOMe substituted phenethylamine derivatives, dissociatives such as ketamine, and assorted other compounds.